 “Ready to be my arms?” her mother called.
 Sophia skipped down the hall after her mother and into the lounge.
 She held her arms out wide while her mother cut the string that bound the skeins together and looped the woollen hoop between her daughter’s hands.
 “Keep your thumbs up, remember?”
 “Yes, Mum.”
-It was magic the way her mother could make the ball grow from a tiny circle to a large tight ball.
 She watched the wool going around and around.
-Her mother would wind the wool one way, then she’d shift her fingers and go another.
-Sophia yearned to be old enough to do the grownup’s job.
+Her mother would wind the wool one way, then she’d shift her fingers and go another, until the tiny circle became a large tight ball.

 “Keep your thumbs up Sophia.”

 Not until the last piece of wool flicked from her fingers and wrapped itself around the ball in her mother’s hands, did she let her thumbs drop.
 And when she did her arms went all light and funny and tried to fly by themselves…’